devsecopsgirl/internship-appsecco/docs/dast.md

 ```
 sudo apt purge ng-common ng-latin
 ```
-Now again I ran `ng serve` and in the browser I typed `localhost:4200` (4200 is default port).
+Now again I ran `ng serve` and in the browser I typed `localhost:4200` (4200 is the default port).
 The application was successfully installed and window that opened is shown below:
 ![](Images/angular%20app.png)

 ## Installing the application through Docker

-I firstly cloned the application and in cloned folder made a file `Dockerfile`.
-In this I used a node [image](https://hub.docker.com/_/node)
+I firstly cloned the application and in the cloned folder made a file `Dockerfile`.
+In this, I used a node [image](https://hub.docker.com/_/node)
 ```
 nano Dockerfile
 ```
-I written this code in Dockerfile
+I wrote this code in Dockerfile
 ```
 #getting base image
 FROM node